Defensive Line Coach

-Mace is in his eighth season in the Stampeders organization and his third as the defensive line coach.
+Mace is in his ninth season in the Stampeders organization and his fourth as the defensive line coach.

 In his first season as a coach, Mace oversaw a group that produced 46 of the Stamps’ league-leading 53 sacks.
 The line was also instrumental in a run defence that allowed the Stamps to tie for league lows in touchdowns allowed (11) and average opponents’ gain per rush (4.6 yards).
 Hughes and Johnson both earned CFL all-star honours.

 A Vancouver native, Mace joined the Stampeders as a player in 2010 and appeared in 40 regular-season games for the Red and White.
 The defensive tackle recorded 44 tackles and four sacks during his Calgary career and scored two touchdowns — one on a reception as part of the short-yardage unit and one on a fumble recovery.
 Mace also played six post-season contests for the Stamps including the 2014 Grey Cup, in which he recorded a sack to help Calgary defeat Hamilton for the title.

 Mace won the Stamps’ 2014 Presidents’ Ring award as voted by teammates for his contributions on and off the field.
 His work in the community includes spearheading a Christmas turkey and ham drive to benefit local food banks, an initiative he started in 2013.